 Though the magnetosphere greatly decreases the energy in the solar wind, some continues on toward Earth.
 But on encountering the Earth’s atmosphere, again more energy leaks out of the wind.
 The following gives an idea of the average energy disbursement.

-No matter where we stand on Earth, we always say that the Sun is up in the sky.
-Just look up and the great yellow star will be shining down upon you.
+No matter where we stand on Earth during the day, we always say that the Sun is up in the sky.
+Just look up and our great yellow star will be shining down.
 But, the amount of annual light or light energy is different for every different location on Earth.
 Locations on the equator are closer to the Sun and thus will have great values.
 Locations at either poles will have much smaller values as the Sun is never directly overhead and, for weeks at a time, can be completely absent.

 For the United States, the following shows the average annual solar radiation at ground level in kWh/m2/day.

-We need energy to power our bodies and our mechanical devices.
 We can’t eat solar energy but we can collect it and have it do our bidding.
 Many different ways exist to do this.
-But, the largest solar powered electrical uses the well known process of using the energy from the solar wind to heat a fluid.
+But, the largest solar powered electrical uses the well known process of having the energy from the Sun heat a fluid.
 The heat is transferred to water which becomes steam.
 The steam enters a turbine which in response rotates.
-The rotation generates the electricity as in the following.
+The rotation generates the electricity as shown in the following figure.

-Though the Sun can feel hot, it’s not enough to power this system.
-So, mirrors focus the Sun’s energy onto a fluid, in this case oil, and the heated oil supplies the energy to heat the water.
+Though the Sun can feel hot, its radiant energy does not have the ability to efficiently drive a steam generator.
+Instead, we use mirrors to focus the Sun’s energy onto a fluid, in this case oil, and the heated oil supplies the energy to heat the water.
 This is the technique used at a solar power electrical generating station in the Mojave desert of the Unites States as seen in the following.

 |from ReflecTech||from Sandia|